Remar Games

 Origins

-I first made this game in Klik'n'Play in 2004, and it required quite a bit of work to pull off with such a limited tool.
-It took about one to three months to make.
-Each screen was actally a big sprite with pixel-perfect collision overlaying the game window, and the enemies' positions were entered manually into Klik'n'Play's event editor.
-Once I started learning Game Maker in 2005, I remade Hero in one week with improved gameplay and more enemies.
+I first made this game in Klik & Play in 2004, and it required some work to pull off with such a limited tool.
+It took maybe one to three months to make.
+Each screen was a big sprite with pixel-perfect collision overlaying the game window, and the enemies' positions were entered manually into Klik & Play's event editor.
+Once I started learning Game Maker in 2005, I used it to remake Hero in one week.

 Character names